MorenofThiago/multi-damage_classification/README.md

 # multi-damage_classification
 This repository provides code for a methodology that classifies multi-damage scenarios in railway bridges using drive-by measurements.
+This study resulted in a published paper that can be found at: https://www.worldscientific.com/doi/abs/10.1142/S0219455426503165. \
 Below is presented a step-by-step guide to the main scripts and dataset organization.

 ### Scripts:
 data-processing.py – The main script for loading, preprocessing, and analyzing the acceleration data.\